 Definition of a locale

-You can have one or more locales activated in your PIM, but a locale must be over all seen as an export language.
-If you are selling the same products in France, Belgium, Canada and Switzerland, you will need a description, name, specs... translated in French.
-But you do not necessarily need to enable 4 locales: fr_FR, fr_BE, fr_CA, fr_CH.
+You can have one or more locales enabled in your PIM, but a locale must be overall seen as an export language.
+If you are selling the same products in countries speaking the same language like French in France, Belgium, Canada and Switzerland, you do not necessarily need to enable 4 locales: fr_FR, fr_BE, fr_CA, fr_CH.
 Why?
-Because if your product information is the same for these 4 languages, then you can only use one locale for the content 😃
+Because if your product information is the same for these 4 countries, then you can only use one locale for the content.
+But if the content differs depending on the targetted country, you can enable several French locales and have specific content for each country.

-In the Enterprise Edition, you can define specific user rights on locales: who can see or edit some product information for a specific locale.
+In Akeneo PIM Enterprise Edition, you can define specific user rights on locales: in other words, who can see or edit some product information for a specific locale.

 Learn how to enable/disable locales in the Manage your locales article.